AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     vagrant@ubuntu-xenial:~$ ssh 172.16.1.11
     Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
     ```
     The reason, as you may have guessed, is because the key fingerprint is now stored in the `known_hosts` file, which (unsurprisingly) contains a list of all the hosts (servers) known to the SSH client.
-In other words, it's a list of the addresses of non-strangers, along with information about what the servers at that address should look like (their key fingerprint).
+In other words, it's a list of the addresses of non-strangers, along with information about what the servers at that address should look like (i.e., their key fingerprint).
 1. Have a look at the raw contents of the SSH client's `known_hosts` file:
     ```sh
     cat ~/.ssh/known_hosts